Yuzhen11/More_Effective_Cpp/ch3_efficiency.md

 # Ch3: Efficiency

+Language-independent and C++-related

+## Item 16: Remember the 80-20 rule

+The overall performance of your software is almost alwasy determined by a small part of its constituent code.

+Use Profilers

+## Item 17: Consider using lazy evaluation

+Four examples:

+1. To avoid unnecessary copying of objects

+    reference counting

+2. To distinguish reads from writes using operator[]

+3. To avoid unnecessary reads from databases

+    Lazy fetching, fetch the field on demand

+    mutable keywords may be used: Update a field pointer in const member function

+4. To avoid unnecessary numerical computations

+Lazy evalution is only useful when there's a resonable chance your software will be asked to perform computations that can be avoided.

+## Item 18: Amortize the cost of expected computations

+Over-eager evaluation: cache min, max, avg

+Caching: cache data from database

+Prefetching: allocate more memroy than needed

+Over-eager evaluation is a technique for improving the efficiency of programs when you must support operations whose results are almost always needed or whose results are often needed more than once.

 ## Item 19: Understand the origin of temporary objects

 Unnamed objects usually arise in one of two situations: